Tyazhely Sputnik

+History

 Although Soviet program planners intended for missions to both Mars and Venus on the new 8K78 booster, the effort during 1960 was mainly spent on the former.
 The Mars 1MV bus could also be used for a Venus probe with some modifications such as heat-insulating foil to protect the probe from hot temperatures in the inner solar system but Earth-based telescopes had already shown that Venus was covered in dense clouds with no visible surface, so photography of the planet would be a waste of time.
 However, a lander was still possible and the Venus launch window would be at its optimal point in January 1961 while the United States was a long way from attempting any kind of planetary mission yet--Pioneer 5 was intended for a Venus flyby with a launch date in November 1959 but its launch got delayed four months after which the window closed so it was just flown on a deep space data gathering mission instead.

 The two Soviet Mars shots in October 1960 failed to reach orbit after which effort shifted to the Venus probes.
-The Blok L stage of the 8K78 rocket had not gotten a chance to be tested and was still a question mark as nobody had any experience yet starting a rocket engine in space.
+The Blok L stage of the 8K78 rocket, later known as Molniya, had not gotten a chance to be tested and was still a question mark as nobody had any experience yet starting a rocket engine in space.
 Testing of the Venus probe at Baikonur began 8 January but just like with the Mars probes the craft developed endless technical issues which were difficult to fix or diagnose as large portions of it had to be taken apart or dismantled to get at various components.